in 1989, dinosaur tracks were revealed at the Culpeper Stone Company near Stevensville

-Various types of dinosaurs have lived in Virginia since that form of life evolved 230 million years ago, when Virginia was in the center of Pangea.
-Dinosaurs first appeared in what is now South America, but there were ocean barriers and they migrated by land into Virginia.1
+Various types of dinosaurs have lived in Virginia since that form of life evolved 230-240 million years ago, when Virginia was in the center of Pangea.
+Dinosaurs first appeared in what is now South America.
+They later migrated by land into North America and ultimately Virginia.1

-Dinosaur herds walked across the muddy shorelines on the edges of lakes in Triassic Period basins as the Atlantic Ocean opened up.
-A lake, sometimes as much as 60 miles long and 10 miles wide, existed for 30 million years east of the Blue Ridge in Northern Virginia.
+Dinosaur herds walked across the muddy shorelines on the edges of lakes in Triassic Period basins, which formed as the Atlantic Ocean opened up.
+A lake sometimes as much as 60 miles long and 10 miles wide existed for 30 million years east of the Blue Ridge in Northern Virginia.
 Other basins near Richmond and Danville were also home to dinosaurs, based on discover of tracks in the sediments.

 The tracks remain deeply buried in most cases, but occasionally are exposed.
 Dinosaur State Park in Connecticut has an extraordinary display of Eubrontes tracks, exposed when the state highway department was constructing a building and preserved because a bulldozer operator quickly recognized that he was about to destroy a rare resource.